Etihad Airways launches loyalty partnership with Vietnam Airlines

 This partnership is a demonstration of the commitment established by both carriers signing a Memorandum of Understanding in October last year and reflects the initial phase of expanded cooperation.
 The MoU was designed to strengthen ties between the airlines and formalised a commitment to explore further collaboration for both Etihad and Vietnam Airlines’ customers.

 Etihad will begin flights to Hanoi in November as one of 16 new destinations the airline is launching this year.
-The inaugural will create a new bridge between Vietnam and the United Arab Emirates and offer more value to loyalty members of both airlines.
+The inaugural will create a new bridge between Vietnam and the UAE and offer more value to loyalty members of both airlines.